Auxerrois blanc: United States

 Bel Lago Vineyards and Winery, located on the Leelanau Peninsula of Michigan, introduced Auxerrois to Michigan in 1987.

 Free Run Cellars in Berrien county, Michigan (southwest MI), is now producing it (2018).
 Island View Orchard planted Auxerrois on Old Mission Peninsula in Traverse City, Michigan in 2016, and it is made at Left Foot Charley.
+Hidden Arbor Farm in Beulah, Benzie County, Michigan (northwest MI), planted Auxerrois in 2019.

 Heart & Hands Vineyard located on the East side of Cayuga Lake in the village of Union Springs, New York.
 Started growing Auxerrois in 2015, with a first vintage in 2019.
 Heart & Hands.

 Canada

 In Canada, Auxerrois is grown on Vancouver Island in British Columbia where Alderlea Vineyards blends it with Ortega (Another cold climate grape, grown in Dragonfly Hill Vineyard) and Pinot Gris.
 It is also produced as a varietal wine in the Okanagan wine country by five or six different producers, most notably Gray Monk Vineyards, just north of Kelowna, who were responsible for bringing the grape over from Alsace in the 1970s.
 In Ontario, the Essex Region wineries Viewpointe Estate and Oxley Estate produce varietal Auxerrois, and Pelee Island Winery blends Auxerrois with Chardonnay.
 Château des Charmes winery was the first to plant Auxerrois in the mid 1980s.